datalad-handbook/book/docs/basics/101-120-summary.rst

 specified, how a datasets history is shared and not only its data.

-Lastly, with the configuration of a sibling, you have experienced one way to collaborate in a dataset, and with :command:`datalad update --merge` and :command:`datalad update`, you also glimpsed into more advances aspects of Git, namely the concept of a branch.
+Lastly, with the configuration of a sibling, you have experienced one way to collaborate in a dataset, and with :command:`datalad update --how merge` and :command:`datalad update`, you also glimpsed into more advances aspects of Git, namely the concept of a branch.